Conservatory Cost

 The first step is to lay a solid foundation, which will comprise a channel filled with either foundation blocks or concrete.
 This will then be covered with a weed-suppressing membrane to help keep a neat finish and prevent more vigorous plants from damaging the underlying structure.

-Once this is complete, the frames will be fixed together then attached to your house wall.
+Once this is complete, the frames will be fixed together and then attached to your house wall.
 The roof comes next, which is assembled and then fixed in place.
-Finally, the glass will be installed, then any decorative features (cresting/finials), followed by gutters and downpipes.
+Finally, the glass will be installed, followed by any decorative features (cresting/finials), gutters, and downpipes.
 Any internal trims will be added to complete the job.

 A conservatory is defined as “a room with glass walls and a glass roof, usually connected to a house, used for growing plants or for relaxing in.”* They were originally created in the 1500s so wealthy individuals could grow citrus fruits brought over by traders from the Mediterranean.